I've always been able to see right into a person.

-I've always been able to see right into a person.
-Not the polished surface they present, but the jagged architecture beneath: the darkness they've buried so deep they've almost convinced themselves it doesn't exist.
+Not the polished surface they present, but what's underneath: the stuff they've buried so deep they've almost convinced themselves it doesn't exist.

 They confess everything without saying a word.
 Their darkness bleeds through the cracks in their composure, and I don't look away.
 The light is where people perform.
 The dark is where they finally stop pretending, and that's where real transformation begins.